 However, Chainlink wants to solve these issues through the use of the oracle nodes.
 These oracles are meant to form a trustless and robust network where off-chain data can easily be accessed and verified.
 The node operators have their historical and real-time performance immutably stored on the network for all to see.

 Chainlink received a major vote of confidence by forming a partnership with the software giant Oracle.
-Chainlink also became an official cloud partner of Google which will place all its bigquery data on the blockchain by using a Chainlink smart oracle.
+Chainlink also became an official cloud partner of Google, which will place all its bigquery data on the blockchain using a Chainlink smart oracle.

 And besides most crypto projects, Metronome is inflationary.

-- Although blockchain interoperability is not as hyped these days, this characteristic is extremely important for the third generation of Blockchain.
+- These days, blockchain interoperability is not as hyped.
+However, as the DeFi emergence has shown, this characteristic is extremely important for the third generation of blockchain.

 - Blockchain interoperability is the ability of a blockchain system to connect and operate together as a whole with other blockchains, despite them having distinct state machines and consensus.